You’re getting older.

 But it’s the truth.
 You are growing older every second of every day.
 We all are.

-Before we get into that, it can help to give attention to a fact that should change all of our perspectives on aging.
-Not everyone gets to age.
+Before we get into that, it can help to give attention to a fact that should change our perspectives on aging: Not everyone gets to age.

 Let that sink in for a moment.
-We often to forget that many people don’t have the opportunity to experience this thing we fear so much.
-If you’re concerned with a few wrinkles or that you are a little slower than you used to be – remember that none of us are guaranteed to make it “over the hill,” or to be here until tomorrow.
+We often to forget that many people don’t have the opportunity to experience this thing many of us fear so much.
+If you’re concerned with a few wrinkles or that you are a little slower than you used to be — remember that none of us are guaranteed to make it “over the hill,” or to be here until tomorrow.